emacs-exordium/exordium/README.md

 editing tables: it works like org tables but it uses the GitHub-flavored format.
 Use the tab key to switch to the next cell and reformat the whole table.

+## LSP
+Exordium includes configuration for [`lsp-mode`](https://emacs-lsp.github.io/lsp-mode/) a language server protocol client.
+The configuration currently supports C++ using clangd.
+It is enabled with the customization option `exordium-lsp-mode-enable`.
+The settings that are enabled by default have been in use by some Exordium in anger, but may need tweaking.
+The authors of lsp-mode also have a policy of enabling new features by default, so that new capabilities are visible and discoverable.

+The `lsp-mode` keymap is bound to `C-c l`.

+LSP mode is available via TRAMP, and in particular via tramp to docker containers.

+LSP mode in the shared Exordium base is stable enough for use, but the configuration details are experimental and subject to change without notification.

 ## Customization